wes-novack/learning_alerter/README.md

 `python main.py --packt --slackwebhook 'https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX'`

 Note: Slack now requires you to use the webhook configuration in order to set the display name, the avatar/icon, and the targeted channel.
-See <the instructions here on creating a Slack webhook|https://api.slack.com/messaging/webhooks>.
+See [the instructions here on creating a Slack webhook](https://api.slack.com/messaging/webhooks).

 To use a Slack legacy Slack API token (no deprecated by Slack):